 - the losses do not result from their fault or negligence;

-- the director has no conflict of interest, whether directly or indirectly, in the acts of management that result in losses; and
+- the director has no conflict of interest, whether directly or indirectly, in the acts of management that have resulted in losses; and

-- the director has taken preventive measures against arising or continued losses, which includes steps to access information about the acts of management that result in losses, inter alia, through a meeting of the board of directors.
+- the director has taken preventive measures against arising or continued losses, which includes steps to access information about the acts of management that have resulted in losses, inter alia, through a meeting of the board of directors.

-In case of the bankruptcy of a company as a result of the fault or negligence of the board of directors and the assets of the company are not sufficient to cover the damages caused by such bankruptcy, each member of the board of directors is jointly and severally liable for such damage, unless the directors can prove that:
+In cases in which the bankruptcy of a company is a result of the fault or negligence of the board of directors and the assets of the company are not sufficient to cover the damages caused by such a bankruptcy, each member of the board of directors is jointly and severally liable for such damage, unless the directors can prove that:

 - the bankruptcy is not due to their fault or negligence;

-- a director does not have a conflict of interest, either directly or indirectly, over the management actions that have been performed by the board of directors; and
+- directors do not have a conflict of interest, either directly or indirectly, over the management actions that have been performed by the board of directors; and

-- a director has taken measures to prevent the occurrence of bankruptcy.
+- directors have taken measures to prevent the occurrence of bankruptcy.